SitePen/dstore/docs/Collection.md

 #### `sort([highestSortOrder, nextSortOrder...])`

 This also sorts the collection, but can be called to define multiple sort orders by priority.
-Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set), to define the order.
+Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set) and a `nullPosition` property, to define the order.
 For example: `collection.sort([{property:'lastName'}, {property: 'firstName'}])` would result in a new collection sorted by lastName, with firstName used to sort identical lastName values.
+The `nullPosition` property can specify the position of null values in the order, and can have one of the following values:
+* `"highest"` (default) - null values are treated as the highest value
+* `"lowest"` (default) - null values are treated as the lowest value
+* `"first"` (default) - null values are treated as the first value
+* `"last"` (default) - null values are treated as the last value

 #### select([property, ...])